getsentry/rfcs/text/0046-ttfd-automatic-transaction-span.md

 - RFC PR: https://github.com/getsentry/rfcs/pull/46
 - RFC Status: draft

-# Summary.
+# Summary

 We want to provide a new span to the automatic UI transactions.
 The TTFD (time-to-full-display) span is a way for the user to notify the SDK that the UI has been fully loaded.
 That is, after all data is retrieved, either by database calls or rest APIs, and set into the UI.
 We would create a new span to the UI automatic transactions to measure it, for all screens of the application.
-This rfc is mostly about how we should design the new API.
+This RFC is mostly about how we should design the new API.

 # Motivation